coinmetrics/data/README.md

 This data is published in the hope it will be useful, but without any warranty.
 You are using it at your own risk.

-Data is available under MIT license, see LICENSE file.
+Data is made available under the [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) license.